schwermc/Not_Enough_Potions/README.md

 Mouse to look around <br />
 Press 'E' to go to the next day, the player inventory presist <br / >
 Ingredients can be added into the player inventory <br />
-Potions can be added into the player's inventory by removing ingredients, and removed when selling to a customer
+Potions can be added into the player's inventory by removing ingredients, and removed when selling to a customer <br />
+Customer can refuse the sell to the customer